ms/buildtogether.tech/rights/index.md

 <cite>Dobbin2019</cite> (summarized in <cite>Dobbin2020</cite>) found that most
-of what American companies have done over the past twenty years to reduce sexual harassment and discriminationee has either had no effect or has actually made things worse.
+of what American companies have done over the past twenty years to reduce sexual harassment and discrimination has either had no effect or has actually made things worse.
 The reason is that the people who care don't gain anything from being told they should, while the people who are part of the problem resent being told that and tend to take out their anger on the people the training is